googleapis/google-cloud-cpp/google/cloud/apikeys/quickstart/README.md

 Like most Google Cloud Platform (GCP) services, API Keys API requires that your application authenticates with the service before accessing any data.
-If you are not familiar with GCP authentication please take this opportunity to review the [Authentication Overview][authentication-quickstart].
+If you are not familiar with GCP authentication please take this opportunity to review the [Authentication methods at Google][authentication-quickstart].
 This library uses the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to find the credentials file.
 For example: